se-edu/addressbook-level2/README.md

 #### Ex : Fix coding standard violations

-Find and fix coding standard violations in the code, if any.
+Find and fix coding standard violations in the code, if any.<br>
+If you know how to use Git, commit after each change.

 ### Apply coding best practices `[LO-CodingBestPractices]`